piplabs/cosmos-sdk/x/distribution/README.md

 withdraws their rewards, they are taken out of the `ModuleAccount`.
 During begin block, the different claims on the fees collected are updated as follows:

-* The reserve community tax is charged.
+* The reserve ubi pool is charged.
 * The remainder is distributed proportionally by voting power to all bonded validators

 ### The Distribution Scheme